Platformatory/platformatory.github.io/v2/index.md

           </div>
         </div>
       </section>
-  - title: "We have a unique thesis on what it takes to scale platform-led products."
+  - title: "We have a unique thesis on what it takes to build and scale platform-led products."
     featured: true
     weight: 3
     summary: ""